John 5:24

 Click the above link to download and view The Pirate's Lair Brochure

-The photo at left depicts a completed antique restoration of a traditional Dome Top or Hump Back Pirate Chest (or Pirate Treasure Chest) dated July 1, 1873!
-As you can see it is primarilly made of wood with decorative yet functional metal hardware.
-The wooden straps are typically made of Oak while the body of the sea chests and pirate treasure chests are made from either Pine or Ash.
+The photo at left illustrates a completed antique trunk restoration of a traditional Dome Top or Hump Back Pirate Chest (or Pirate Treasure Chest) dated July 1, 1873!
+As you can see the body is made of either pine planks with decorative yet functional metal hardware.
+The wooden straps holding the pine wood body together are made of Oak.

-This page will help the reader to better understand how to restore antiques and antique furniture restoration in general, with an emphasis on how we at The Pirate's Lair put the very same care, attention to detail, and craftsmanship in the antique restoration process that was originally used a century and more ago when first producing these fine pirate chests and other nautical furniture.
+The rest of this page will help the reader to better understand how to restore antique trunks and antique furniture restoration in general, with an emphasis on how we at The Pirate's Lair put the very same care, attention to detail, and craftsmanship in the antique restoration process that was originally used a century and more ago when first producing these fine pirate chests and other vintage nautical furniture.

-The antique pirate chest had a typical musty odor from more than a century of collecting dust, mold, mildew, along with the deterioration of the outside canvas, leather and the inside paper lining.
+As typical, this 130+ year old antique trunk had a stale and musty odor from more than a century of collecting dust, mold, and mildew.
+Along with the deterioration of the outside canvas, leather and the inside paper lining.
+Keep in mind that the glue used to hold the canvas and paper was horse glue which was literally made from horses!

 Part of the "how to restore antique furniture" and the entire antique restoration process is to stop further deterioration of the nautical furniture, and to eliminate and remove to such an extent as possible the collection of dust, mold and mildew causing musty odors and being environmentally pleasing.